 What is Drest?

-After months of top-secret development, Yeomans' new tech venture Drest finally went live in early October with a soft launch of a fashion gaming app targeting the strong and growing female gaming audience.
+After months of top-secret development, Yeomans' new tech venture Drest finally went live in October 2019 with a soft launch of a fashion gaming app targeting the strong and growing female gaming audience.

 Analysis from Newszoo found that women make up 46% of gaming enthusiasts, with an estimate of one billion female gamers, over a third of whom fall into the 'time filler' category: using gaming, often on mobile, as a distraction rather than a dedicated activity.